Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 When it comes time to choose a depository institution, it can help to keep the following things in mind when comparing different options.

 • Type.
 Carefully consider if a credit union, saving institution, or commercial bank is the right fit.
-Some commercial banks have bricks-and-mortar locations, while others offer all of their services online.
+Some commercial banks have brick-and-mortar locations, while others offer all of their services online.
 Online banks usually pay higher interest rates on savings and charge fewer and/or lower fees, since they don’t have the overhead associated with operating branch locations.
 Credit unions also tend to offer higher interest rates and lower fees as they are not-for-profit as commercial banks are.

 • Features.
 Look for a depository institution that offers perks and services that suit your needs.
-Special features may include high interest rates, early access to direct-deposit paychecks, cash-back deals, fee-free ATMs, and free access to credit scores.
+Special features may include high interest rates, early access to direct-deposit paychecks, cash back deals, fee-free ATMs, and free access to credit scores.

 • Fees.
 Shop around to see which depository institution has the lowest and/or fewest fees, such as account maintenance fees and overdraft fees.
 As noted above, credit unions tend to charge lower and/or fewer fees than commercial banks, as do online banks.